makersacademy/takeaway-challenge/README.md

 ### Example runthrough

-New instance of Takeaway, order two kebabs, five congees, check the total price, then pay correct amount Upon successful payment, you will receive a text message telling you when you will receive your delivery
+New instance of Takeaway, order two kebabs, five congees, check the total price, then pay correct amount.
+Upon successful payment, you will receive a text message telling you when you will receive your delivery
 ```python
   takeaway = Takeaway.new